We need your help!

-Overall, too many American adults neither understand nor trust how our system of government works.
-Instead of insisting on a free and fair competition of ideas, too many look the other way when their politicians bend or break the rules to win.
-In response, we help American adults understand and explain why democracy is precious and how, together, we can protect and improve the foundations of trust in our republic.
+In response, we help American adults understand and explain why our political system has value and how, together, we can protect and improve the foundations of trust in our republic.
 We do that by providing materials for civic education.

 Preliminary survey work suggests our approach can have a positive impact.
-After reading material like ours, survey respondents were more likely to assert a willingness to defend liberal republicanism even if it meant voting against favorite candidates.
+After reading material like ours, survey respondents were more likely to assert a willingness to defend our U.S. system of government.

-- New course of federalism, reviewed by experts, one conservative, one liberal
+- We published a new course on Congress in 2023, reviewed by two experts, one conservative, one liberal.

-- Creation of a glossary covering key concepts
+- Continued expansion of our glossary covering key concepts.

-What comes next?
 With your help, we can reach more people, with more content, with more impact!
 We are working to make our current materials easier to read and use, while also getting them ready for conversion into audio files, videos, and other formats.
 We intend to continue expanding our list of topics.
-We will conduct at least one new survey to learn more about our audience and impact.
+We will continue to learn more about our audience and impact.